hunter-college-ossd-spr-2020/project-evaluation/atom2_evaluation.md

 <br>

 5. Do maintainers thank people for their contributions?
-Maintainers do that people for their contributions.
+Maintainers do thank people people for their contributions.
 <br>

 ### Summary